Search

 Capture Action and Emotion

 Wildlife photos are often more pleasing when captured in action.
-Photos captured while the animals are in movement enhance the overall view.
-You can look for birds flying, predators hunting, or animals interacting.
+Photos captured while the animals are in motion enhance the overall quality of the photo.
+Needless to say, you will have several photo opportunities.
+You can look for birds flying, predators hunting, or animals interacting with one another.
 However, for a perfect shot, you might want to consider taking burst or continuous shots.

 Stay Patient

-While capturing wildlife through a lens, staying patient is an important thing you need to master.
-Animals in the dense forests often try to stay undisturbed and rarely move around, making it hard to spot them.
-Despite that, if you spot one, waiting for a perfect shot will further test your patience.
-You might have to spend hours in the same spot to look for the desired click.
+While capturing wildlife through a lens, staying patient is a crucial skill to master.
+Animals in dense forests often try to remain undisturbed and rarely move around, making them difficult to spot.
+And even if you spot one, waiting for a perfect shot will further test your patience.
+You might have to spend hours in the same spot trying to capture the perfect shot.

 Photography Challenges in Nepal’s Wilderness